goldsborough/clang-expand/README.md

 </tr>
 </table>
 </p>

+Note how clang-expand actually instantiated the template function during the expansion.
+This is because on the level that it operates on within the clang AST, semantic analysis including template type deduction are already complete.
+This means that calling templates is not a problem for clang-expand.

 2. If you're assigning the return value of a function you expand to a variable, clang-expand will replace every `return` statement inside the function